tflinkow/fluentmvvm/README.md

 # Performance

-The benchmark result below compares fluentmvvm to a naive implementation without using any `Set` methods (called "bare" in the figure) and to a more sophisticated approach (called "expression" in the figure) that provides a `Set<T>(Expression<Func<T>> propertyExpression, T oldValue, T newValue)` method (for example, Galasoft.MvvmLight does).
+The benchmark result below compares fluentmvvm to a naive implementation without using any `Set` methods (called "default" in the figure) and to a more sophisticated approach (called "expression" in the figure) that provides a `Set<T>(Expression<Func<T>> propertyExpression, T oldValue, T newValue)` method (for example, Galasoft.MvvmLight does).

 <p align="center">
   <img src="https://github.com/flinkow/fluentmvvm/blob/master/performance.PNG" />